amallo/amallo/README.md

 ### 🎯 Projects and Contributions

-- **Transvers.ai**: My latest project, combining AI Vision and innovative development approaches to create a unique and scalable platform.
+- **Transvers.ai**: My latest project, combining AI Vision and innovative development approaches to turn your photos into post apocalyptic universe.

 ### 📬 Let's Connect